airstream/docs/yubikey/yubikey.md

 <!-- YubiKey personalization tools image -->
 ![YubiKey personalization tools](../yubikey/images/ypt01.PNG)

-Screen shows, what *No YubiKey inserted*, insert your Yubikey into the computer.
+Screen shows, what "**No YubiKey inserted**", insert your Yubikey into the computer.